 RIPE registry records, RDAP WHOIS data, and BGP monitoring tools all confirm the entity's name and its location in Lebanon.
 The autonomous system is registered in the RIPE database with the organisation handle ORG-COS5-RIPE.
 Public BGP intelligence shows a link to upstream provider Cogent Communications (AS174), although no routes are being advertised through that connection.

-The operating surface of CAPITAL OUTSOURCING SAL is limited to its RIPE aut-num record, associated route objects in the RADb, and the organisation's registry contact.
+The operating surface of CAPITAL OUTSOURCING SAL is limited to its RIPE aut-num record, associated route entities in the RADb, and the organisation's registry contact.
 A telephone number is listed in the RDAP record, but there is no identifiable website, PeeringDB page, or public-facing service.
 The entity exercises control solely through these administrative registry points.

 Any prefix announcement from AS210318 would instantly transform this dormant registration into an active network.
 That activation would create a direct transit dependency on Cogent Communications and could influence routing within Lebanon and the broader region.
 As long as no prefixes are originated, the entity has no measurable impact on internet traffic.